gridsingularity/gsy-e/wiki/docs/implement-grid-fees-walkthrough.md

 It allows users to create agents that can dynamically change the grid fee in different markets.
 These agents can request and receive information through the Grid Operator API, feed that information into a tariff model, and submit grid fees through the Exchange SDK to change grid fees on the exchange.
 For more information, see [this article](https://gridsingularity.medium.com/energy-singularity-challenge-2020-testing-novel-grid-fee-models-and-intelligent-peer-to-peer-6a0d715a9063){target=_blank}.

-To actively manage grid congestion by sending new grid fees at every market slot for different markets at different levels of the grid, please follow the following steps:
+To actively manage grid congestion by applying different grid fees for each market slot for select markets at different levels of the grid, please follow the following steps:

-Before, please install the Grid Singularity Exchange SDK on your computer by launching the following commands on your terminal window:
+First, please install the Grid Singularity Exchange SDK on your computer by launching the following commands on your terminal window:

 **Install gsy-e-sdk**